nalej/docs/docs/applications/app_descriptors.md

  }
 ```

 An application descriptor contains a **name**, a set of **labels** that will be used in the future to facilitate queries, and two main sections: **rules** and **service groups**.
-The _rules_ define how the different services are connected among themselves, and each _service group_ contains a set of services that need to be deployed in order for the application to work properly.
+The _rules_ define how the different services are connected among themselves, and each _service group_ contains a set of services that need to be deployed for the application to work properly.

 ## Rules